 Ceramic (tile) pipes replaced more traditional drainage methods in several nations throughout the following century.
 These countries included Jordan, Spain, and Pakistan.

 Plastic sewer pipes first came onto the scene in the 1940s, and improvements to design and materials have led to the widespread use of corrugated PVC pipes and HDPE.

-If you’re contemplating renovating or constructing a home in South Florida, reach out to 4 Star Plumbing Services for all the information and expertise you need to keep your home and property safe and beautiful for years.
-Contact us today for a free estimate.
+If you’re considering maintenance or installation for your home in Ft Lauderdale, reach out to 4 Star Plumbing Services for all the information and expertise you need to keep your home and property safe and beautiful for years.

 Sean Hasle is a third-generation plumber and he and his family have been serving the South Florida area since 1957.
 He is a licensed plumbing, underground utility, and fire contractor.
 Sean is married with two young boys and he spends time giving back to the community through Rotary International and coaching his son's little league baseball.